-The RMAF museum is a great place to take all small and big people interested in planes, helicopters and history of Malaysian military aviation.
-The place has a rather, ehem, nostalgic feel to it but you get to see planes and it’s free.
+The Royal Malaysian Air Force Museum is a great place to take all small and big people interested in planes, helicopters and history of Malaysian military aviation.
+The place has a rather, ehem, nostalgic feel to it, but you get to see planes and it’s free.

 Jalan Lapangan Terbang Lama

 Open Monday – Thursday 9am – 5pm